juju/docs/src/en/charms-deploying.md

 ## Deploying a multi-series charm

-Charms can be written to support more than one release of a given operating system distro, such as the multiple Ubuntu releases shown below.
+Some charms support more than one series.
+It is also possible to force a charm to deploy to a different series.
 See the documentation on [Multi-series charms][deploying-multi-series-charms] to learn more.

 ## Deploying from a local charm